JoanneJons/azure-machine-learning-capstone/README.md

 # Capstone Project - Machine Learning with Microsoft Azure

-*This project is part of the Machine Learning Engineer with Microsoft Azure Nanodegree Project*<br>
+*This project is part of the Machine Learning Engineer with Microsoft Azure Nanodegree Program by Udacity & Microsoft.*<br>

 ## Project Overview